Wild Karnataka

-Wild Karnataka is a 2019 Indian natural history documentary on the Indian state of Karnataka's rich biodiversity, most of which is still unknown to the general public.
-Produced by Amoghavarsha JS and Kalyan Varma in collaboration with Icon Films and Mudskipper, the film was edit produced by Nicholas Gates, narrated by Sir David Attenborough with music composed by Grammy Award winner, Ricky Kej and edited by Adam Kirby.
+Wild Karnataka is a 2019 Indian natural history documentary about the wildlife of the state of Karnataka.Produced by Amoghavarsha JS and Kalyan Varma in collaboration with Icon Films and Mudskipper,the film has Nicholas Gates as edit producer, narration by Sir David Attenborough, music by Grammy Award winner Ricky Kej and editing by Adam Kirby.

-The film was premiered on 3 March 2019 in front of an audience of 3000 at an open-air theatre at Palace Grounds in Bangalore, and was also specially screened at the United Nations headquarters in the year 2021.
-It was later theatrically released on 17 January 2020, through PVR Cinemas, thus becoming the first Indian wildlife-based film to be screened in theatres; and was also premiered through Discovery India's multiple television channels and the streaming service Discovery+ on 5 June 2020 with its dubbed versions being released the same day.
-The film opened to positive reception and was honoured with two awards at the 67th National Film Awards held in March 2021.
+The film was premiered on 3 March 2019 before an audience of about 3,000 at an open-air theatre at Palace Grounds in Bangalore, and was screened at the United Nations headquarters headquarters the same day, on World Wildlife Day.
+It was later theatrically released on 17 January 2020, through PVR Cinemas, thus becoming the first Indian wildlife-based film to be screened in theatres; and was also premiered through Discovery India's multiple television channels and the streaming service Discovery+ on 5 June 2020 with its dubbed versions being released the same day.Reviews praised the photography, while some critics faulted the film for showing a wilderness without people and for saying nothing about threats to the species it features.
+It won two awards at the 67th National Film Awards, announced in March 2021.